Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 If there is space available to display ABCDEFG without scrolling, go for it.
 If not, try to display ADEFG. and in last case, DFG. focus are hierarchized: ABC > A(DE) > D(FG).
 Each focus can be a different layer.
 Interface try to display a maximum layers begining with the last spawn.

 Is it viable to have a fractal layout system?
 It means have different level of focus (focus on main component A which have multiple components, focus on A-A, trigger animations, focus on A-A-A ?).
 Handle "single main component" differently that when there is many?
+The point would be to have a component as a context for the children.
+Interface should promote feature discoverability and easy access.

 # Examples

+## Steam
+main components:
+- store
+- library
+- community

+all these components need maximal view: the more they have available space, the more it's comfortable to use them.
+When focusing on one of them, discard others.
+It could be automatically determined by its content if a component apply to this rule (typically list or grid of elements: depending on the number of items: small amount = doesn't need a lot of space).
+Unfocused, these components are in their lightest and simplest form.

+Focus on store: still display the light form but have satelites components (assistive), to help browse the catalog.

 ## Bank app